LLM4CraSolver/LLM4CraSolver.github.io/README.md

 **RQ3 (Evaluation of IntDiagSolver)**: How effectively does IntDiagSolver perform in resolving crash bugs?

-– RQ3.a (Effectiveness of IntDiagSolver): To what extent can IntDiagSolver effectively resolve crash bugs?
+**RQ4 (Generalizability of IntDiagSolver)**:How well does IntDiagSolver generalize to differentscenarios?

+- RQ4.a (Generalizability across LLMs):To what extent can the effectiveness of IntDiagSolver in resolving crash bugs be generalized across different LLMs?
+-
-[rq3_a_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq3_a_result.json), the experimental results of effectiveness of IntDiagSolver on the 41 crash bugs benchmark.
+[rq4_a_result](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/tree/main/Result/rq4_a_result), the experimental results of Generalizability across LLMs on the 41 crash bugs benchmark.

-– RQ3.b (Generalizability of IntDiagSolver): To what extent can the effectiveness of IntDiagSolver in crash bug resolution be generalized across different LLMs?
+- RQ4.b (Generalizability across Programming Languages):To what extent can the effectiveness of IntDiagSolver in resolving crash bugs be generalized across different programming languages?

-[rq3_b_result](https://github.com/ChatGPT4CraDiag/ChatGPT4CraDiag.github.io/blob/main/Result/rq3_b_result), the experimental results of generalizability of IntDiagSolver on the 41 crash bugs benchmark.
+[rq4_b_result](https://github.com/LLM4CraSolver/LLM4CraSolver.github.io/tree/main/Result/rq4_b_result), the experimental results of Generalizability across Programming Languages on the 42 crash bugs benchmark.